 - Gemstone Resource and Gemstone Reserve estimation risk [Medium risk rating]: The presence and proportion of premium or higher quality gemstones may be more erratic than indicated from the mining and bulk sampling undertaken to date.
 The total B&E ct/t grade may also be more variable than indicated to date.
 Further sampling of mining blocks prior to mining to predict future production more accurately is recommended. - Reputational risk [Medium risk rating]: Kagem has developed initiatives to address the poorly developed on-site management systems.
 Commitments regarding biodiversity management / sustainability and a comprehensive biodiversity assessment have yet to be implemented. - Environmental and social risks [Medium risk rating]: The socio-economic and cultural impacts set out in the EIS are not being fully addressed through the identified mitigation measures.
 No formal systems for stakeholder engagement/consultation and logging and/or addressing community grievances are in place.
-Social monitoring plans and systems are required to be able to report on the effectiveness of community interventions with respect to the strategic aims of the Sustainable Development Goal; - Legislative/Country risk [Medium risk rating]: changes in relevant government regulations, particularly environmental tax health and safety regulations and new legislation affecting water, mining, mineral rights and business ownership; - Artisanal miners [Medium risk rating]: The understanding of the dynamics of the artisanal mining presence in the area and proactive dialogue with this group needs to be improved; - Covid-19 [Medium risk rating]: resurgence of new infections may result in operations being suspended again;

-Water management [Low risk rating]: careful day-today management is necessary to ensure that zero discharge of silty water to the environment is maintained and the impact of dewatering on water resources used by the local community is minimised.
+Social monitoring plans and systems are required to be able to report on the effectiveness of community interventions with respect to the strategic aims of the Sustainable Development Goal. - Legislative/Country risk [Medium risk rating]: changes in relevant government regulations, particularly environmental tax health and safety regulations and new legislation affecting water, mining, mineral rights, and business ownership. - Artisanal miners [Medium risk rating]: The understanding of the dynamics of the artisanal mining presence in the area and proactive dialogue with this group needs to be improved. - Water management [Low risk rating]: careful day-today management is necessary to ensure that zero discharge of silty water to the environment is maintained and the impact of dewatering on water resources used by the local community is minimised.